-Additionally, grass-fed milk contains about six times more conjugated linoleic acid than milk from grain-fed cows.
+Additionally, grass-fed milk contains about six times more conjugated linoleic acid than grain-fed cows.

 8. Coconut Oil

-Due to its high lauric acid content, coconut oil is not only one of the most suitable fats for frying but also helps you lose weight (Liau et al. 201119).
+Due to its high lauric acid content, coconut oil is one of the most suitable fats for frying and helps you lose weight (Liau et al. 201119).

-Besides, it is lesser-known that coconut oil also has strong anti-inflammatory properties (Intahphuak et al. 201020).
+Besides, it is lesser-known that coconut oil has strong anti-inflammatory properties (Intahphuak et al. 201020).

 Accordingly, coconut oil can help build up healthy bacteria and other intestinal microbes after breaking the fast.

-Moreover, the lauric acid in virgin coconut oil fights harmful bacteria and viruses such as flu, HIV, measles, or herpes.
+Moreover, lauric acid in cold-pressed virgin coconut oil fights harmful bacteria and viruses such as flu, HIV, measles, or herpes.